International Animal Rescue: History

-IAR's 'Tickling is Torture' campaign, also launched in 2015, was designed to expose the inherent cruelty of keeping slow lorises as pets.
-The campaign would go on to gather 700,000 signatures and reach an audience of more than 150 million people.
-Additionally, an ambitious tree-planting project that aimed to plant 650,000 trees and reforest an area of land lost in the fires was launched by YIARI in 2016.
-In the same year, International Animal Rescue went on to win JustGiving's Charity of the Year for 2016.
+IAR's "Tickling is Torture" campaign, also launched in 2015, was designed to expose the cruelty of keeping slow lorises as pets.
+The campaign gathered 700,000 signatures and reached an audience of more than 150 million people.
+Additionally, a tree-planting project that aimed to plant 650,000 trees and reforest an area of land lost in the fires was launched by YIARI in 2016.
+In the same year, International Animal Rescue won JustGiving's Charity of the Year.
 The following year, IAR began supporting Nosara's Refuge for Wildlife, to help care for injured and orphaned howler monkeys and other wildlife in Costa Rica.

-Also in 2017, with partners the Foundation for the Preservation of Wildlife and Cultural Assets (FPWC) IAR launched a campaign to rescue as many as 80 caged bears living in shocking conditions in Armenia.
-In 2018, two young bears were released into the wild after rescuing and rehabilitating them with a minimum of human contact.
+Also in 2017, with partners the Foundation for the Preservation of Wildlife and Cultural Assets (FPWC), IAR launched a campaign to rescue as many as 80 caged bears living in poor conditions in Armenia.
+In 2018, two young bears were released into the wild after rehabilitation with a minimum of human contact.
 This was the first time in Armenia that bears had been reintroduced into the wild.

 In 2019, International Animal Rescue won The Charity Award in the Environment and Conservation category for its reforestation project in Indonesia.

-The Sir Michael Uren Learning Center in Ketapang was inaugurated on 10 July 2019.
+The Sir Michael Uren Learning Centre in Ketapang was inaugurated on 10 July 2019.
 The centre is named after philanthropist Sir Michael Uren.

-In 2020, alongside local Indonesian authorities, YIARI received an award from the BBVA Foundation in Spain in the category of biodiversity for an "innovative and integrated approach to protecting biodiversity in the Bukit Baka Bukit Raya National Park (TNBBBR) and several iconic species including orangutans."
+In 2020, alongside local Indonesian authorities, YIARI received an award from the BBVA Foundation in Spain in the category of biodiversity for an "innovative and integrated approach to protecting biodiversity in the Bukit Baka Bukit Raya National Park (TNBBBR) and several iconic species including orangutans".
 The BBVA Foundation Awards for Biodiversity Conservation distinguish nature conservation initiatives based on best scientific knowledge and pursuing outcomes of broad and lasting impact.

-In 2023, the IAR's new rescue center was opened in Nosara, Costa Rica, with assistance from the Michael Uren Foundation.
-The Sir Michael Uren Wildlife Rescue and Education Center has the capacity to house up to 200 residents at a time, allowing the team to take in more wildlife, although the centre's main focus will still be on rehabilitation and release.
-The education centre is an essential part of the facility, enabling the IAR team to educate the community about the threats facing local wildlife and teach them how to build a healthy relationship between people and animals.
+In 2023, IAR's new rescue centre was opened in Nosara, Costa Rica, with assistance from the Michael Uren Foundation.
+The Sir Michael Uren Wildlife Rescue and Education Centre has the capacity to house up to 200 residents at a time, allowing the team to take in more wildlife, although the centre's main focus remains rehabilitation and release.
+The education centre is part of the facility, enabling the IAR team to educate the community about the threats facing local wildlife and teach them how to build a healthy relationship between people and animals.
 The centre was featured on the "Forest" episode of the BBC series, Mammals.